devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Sets gpio pins according to parameters specified.
 Pins will be automatically initialized as output when command is received.
 All pins will be set up simultaneously.
 Unlisted pins will remain unaffected.

 *Parameters*:
-JSON with a set of key-value pairs, where key is pin number and value '0' for LOW, '1' for HIGH or 'x' for NOP, leaving pin unaffected.
+JSON with a set of key-value pairs, where key is pin number and value "0" for LOW, "1" for HIGH or "x" for NOP, leaving pin unaffected.
 Sample below sets gpio10 to LOW and gpio11 to HGIH.

 *Example*:
 ```json